OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

 In this example we are going to use the :doc:`Natural Earth data set <../overview/naturalearth_overview>` that is included on OSGeoLive (:file:`/usr/local/share/data/natural_earth2/`).

-We need to create a Store for our data.
-From the |GS| admin page go to :guilabel:`Stores` and then click on :guilabel:`Add new Store`.
+1. We need to create a Store for our data.
+From the |GS| admin page go to :guilabel:`Stores`.
+2. Click on :guilabel:`Add new Store`.
 You will see this page:

 .. image:: /images/projects/geoserver/geoserver-newstore.png